-The creative writing coursework concentration addresses not only the production of creative writing but also its contemporary theory, history, and pedagogy, beginning with ENGL 504: Creative Writing Theory and Practice.
-Students who pursue this concentration will be able to focus on their own creative work in the context of two or more advanced workshop courses, explore the connections between that work and contemporary scholarship, and prepare to teach creative writing at the college and university levels.
+The creative writing coursework practicum addresses not only the production of creative writing but also its contemporary theory, history, and pedagogy, beginning with ENGL 504: Creative Writing Theory and Practice.
+Students who pursue this practicum will be able to focus on their own creative work in the context of two or more advanced workshop courses, explore the connections between that work and contemporary scholarship, and prepare to teach creative writing at the college and university levels.
 Their selected courses will ideally be a mixture of practicum and focused literary scholarship that provide a wide range of marketable skills, preparing them for an academic job market that calls on them to teach in more than one area.

 - English 504 and two 400-level workshop courses with a grade of B or better